Ad Blocker Detected

-Phospholipids form lipid bilayer that constitutes cell membrane and membranes of other cytoplasmic organelles.
-In lipid bilayer, the polar head group of the phospholipids points outside while the hydrophobic tail parts point inside (avoiding the contact with water molecules).
+Phospholipids form lipid bilayer that constitutes cell membranes and membranes of other cytoplasmic organelles.
+In the lipid bilayer, the polar head group of the phospholipids points outside while the hydrophobic tail parts point inside (avoiding the contact with water molecules).

 The polar head group (phosphate group) of the phospholipids can also be modified with some simple organic molecules such as ethanolamine, choline, serine or inositol forming phosphatidylethanolamine, phosphatidylcholine, phosphatidylserine or phosphatidylinositol respectively.
 These modified glycerophospholipids perform some more advanced functions such as signaling.

 I hope you are now clear about what characteristic of phospholipids is important to their function.
-Lipid bilayer of phospholipids plays an important role in the cellular environment.
+The lipid bilayer of phospholipids plays an important role in the cellular environment.
 It separated two different cellular environments forming like a barrier.